<-- home

 In this course you will:

-• Design Implement, and Present a portfolio web site of your work
+• Design, implement, and present a portfolio (web site or reel) of your work

-• Defend your design decisions and respond to peer critique of your work
+• Defend your creative decisions and respond to peer critique of your own work

 Required Materials: